utshomax/postman-docs/src/pages/docs/integrations/installed-apps.md

 1. In Postman, select **Team > Team Settings**.
 1. Select **Installed apps**.
-1. Select the third-party app or service you want to add (for example, **Add Slack**).
+1. Select the third-party app or service you want to add.
+The next steps can differ depending on the app or service you selected:

-1. A browser tab opens asking you to sign in to the third-party app or service.
+    * **Slack** - A browser tab opens asking you to sign in to Slack.
 Follow the onscreen instructions.
 When you're finished, close the browser tab and return to Postman.
+    * **GitHub Enterprise Server or GitLab Self-Managed** - Enter the client ID and client secret for your OAuth app.
+For complete steps, go to [Connecting to GitHub Enterprise Server or GitLab Self-Managed](/docs/designing-and-developing-your-api/versioning-an-api/using-external-git-repo/#connecting-to-github-enterprise-server-or-gitlab-self-managed).

 The new installed app appears on the Installed Apps page in [Team Settings](https://go.postman.co/settings/team/general).